Kio07/Sewage-cleaning-robot-madurAI-HCL-hackathon/README.md

 avoid blockage in drains to promote continuous flow of drainage water which ultimately reduces the threat to human life.

 # PROBLEM STATEMENT:
 - To develop a new sewage cleaning system in our environment
 - There should be no harm to the society due to the advancement of robotic technology.
 - In contrast to current systems, this robot operates wireless which significantly increases the range of application areas.
 - To manage the robot in the hazardous environment of sewers, the robot has to be designed very carefully.
 - Present situation of sewage system which shows the low level of the human’s health.
 - To avoid such situation sewage robots can be launched to make sure it should not harm the welfare of humans.
 - The description is based on the control hardware and functions of the robotics in sewage environment.
 - Using different types of sensors, the robots act on different actions and prepare the moves according to it.
 - The sensor detects the object and cleans the dust in sewage area.
 - At current suitation, the peoples are harmed to different hazardous diseases and they are infected by different acids, toxics in sewage.
 - To avoid such situation robots are been developed

+# implementation
 import numpy as np
 #import matplotlib.pyplot as pt
 #import pandas as pd